s-keshri/villa-frontend/README.md

 **Why generated columns?** `num_nights`, `total_guests`, and `total_amount` are always consistent because Postgres computes them — not the application layer.
 Metabase queries never need to recalculate them.

+**Why is email non-blocking?** The confirmation email fires after the transaction commits.
+If Resend is down, the booking still succeeds — the guest's data is safe.
+Email delivery is a notification layer, not part of the core transaction.

 ---

 ## What's Next